AnnikaV9/usv3-framework/README.md

 For chat/whisper commands, the name that you register the module as will be the command that calls it.
 You can add an alias for each one if a shorter alternate command is needed.

-The `reload` module is provided for live reloading every module and any new modules that have been registered without disconnecting the bot.
+The `reload` command can be used for live reloading every module and any new modules that have been registered without disconnecting the bot.
 Note that this will re-run `on_load()` in all modules that have it.